micropython/micropython/docs/library/stm.rst

 We also have the following functions:-

+    * rfcore_status() :

-* rfcore_status() - Returns the status as an integer (the first word of the device info table)
+        Returns the status as an integer (the first word of device info table).

+    * rfcore_fw_version(id) :

-* rfcore_fw_version(id) -  Get the version of the firmware running on the second CPU.
+        Get the version of the firmware running on the second CPU.
 Pass id=0 to get the FUS version, and id=1 to get the WS version.
 Returns a 5-tuple with the full version number.

-*rfcore_sys_hci(ogf, ocf, data, timeout_ms=0) - execute a HCI command on the
+    * rfcore_sys_hci(ogf, ocf, data, timeout_ms=0) :

-                                                SYS channel.
-The execution
-                                                is synchronous.
-Returns a bytes
-                                                object with the result of the
+        Execute a HCI command on the SYS channel.
+The execution is synchronous.
+Returns a bytes object with the result of the SYS command.
-                                                SYS command.